-Off the court, many also know Bird for dating United States soccer player and World Cup star Megan Rapinoe, and her stardom continues to grow today.
+In her personal life, many also know the WNBA champion for dating US Women's soccer player and World Cup star Megan Rapinoe.
+Her stardom continues to grow today.

 Bird helped Christ the King go undefeated and win a state championship as she took home several awards, including New York Daily News Player of the Year and New York State Player of the Year.
 She also played in the WBCA High School All-America Game.